fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 # Discussion

 The MovieLens dataset contains 943 users and 1682 items.
-Clearly, this is pretty small dataset.
-There have been a number of different approach to dealing with this problem including the release of the [Torchrec](https://github.com/pytorch/torchrec) domain library for Pytorch.
+Clearly, this is apretty small dataset.
+There have been a number of different approaches to dealing with this problem including the release of the [Torchrec](https://github.com/pytorch/torchrec) domain library for Pytorch.
 Torchrec provides a way to handle embeddings such that they can be better parallelized across multiple machines.
 This allows network training to be scaled up to account for larger and larger datasets.
 In 2019, Meta (the parent company of Facebook) released an open source solution for dealing with the problem.
 Information about that approach can be found [here](https://ai.meta.com/blog/dlrm-an-advanced-open-source-deep-learning-recommendation-model/).

 # Conclusion

 In this post, I have discussed implementing a neural network based recommender system.
 I discussed, at a high level, how the neural network approach in this post differs from the singular value decomposition approach that I covered in my previous post.
 I included some examples of the network architecture both in it's basic form, and with an added "bias" feature vector.
 I included code written in Python that uses the pytorch framework and that can leverage a GPU.
-I shared some initial result of the code showing how the network performed on a random hold-out test set.
+I shared some initial results of the code showing how the network performed on a random hold-out test set.
 Finally, I included a short discussion on directions for neural network based recommender systems.

 I hope you have enjoyed this post!
 Until next time...